somrajroy/CICDbestpractices/README.md

 #### 8. Build Once, Deploy Many
   * `Guideline` : Build artifacts once and promote them through the pipeline to different environments (e.g., staging, production).
 Avoid rebuilding the same code for different environments.<br/>
   * `Benefit` : This practice ensures consistency across environments and reduces the risk of discrepancies between builds. <br/>
+#### 8. Keep Builds Fast
+  * `Guideline` : Optimize build process to ensure that builds are fast.
+Use incremental builds, parallel processing, and caching to speed up the build times. <br/>
+  * `Benefit` : Faster builds provide quicker feedback to developers, allowing them to address issues promptly. <br/>
 ### Deployment Strategies
 #### 1. Implement Rollback Strategies
   * `Objective`: Have a plan in place to roll back changes if issues arise, ensuring minimal disruption.
 Ensure the ability to quickly roll back in case of failed deployments.<br/>